5 August 2016

 “What happened?
 What did you do to cause that to happen?
 What did you expect to happen?”

 Those three questions should get you most of the way there.
 After that is how to set priority of bugs and to find out when they’ll be patched with a new release.
-All things you’ll want outlined before launch.
+All things you’ll want to be outlined before launch.

 Item #4: Server Maintenance and Backups